MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/android.md

 1. Click on the "Create new" button next to **Adapters** and download the **Java** adapter sample.

-    > If Maven and MobileFirst CLI are not installed, follow the on-screen **Setting up your environment** instructions to install.
+    > If Maven and the MobileFirst developer CLI are not installed, follow the on-screen **Setting up your environment** instructions to install.

     ![Image of create an adapter](create-an-adapter.png)